Faroese as a Second Language

 Courses for adult immigrants who wish to learn Faroese are organized in accordance with Parliamentary Act No. 58 of May 29, 2024, on Faroese as a Second Language.

-Adult immigrants can attend courses and receive free language instruction following the curriculum for Faroese as a Second Language for adults, which concludes with a level or proficiency test.
-These are long FSL courses that take 1-4 years.
-The courses are offered in four locations across the country: FSL Kambsdalur, FSL Suðuroy, FSL Vágur, and FSL Tórshavn.
-The Ministry of Education coordinates the instruction in collaboration with partner schools.
+Adult immigrants can participate in these courses and receive free language instruction following the Faroese as a Second Language curriculum for adults, which concludes with a level or proficiency assessment.
+These long FSA courses typically last between one and four years.

 Faroese for Foreigners